opensearch-project/documentation-website/_observing-your-data/alerting/dashboards-alerting.md

 9. In **Notifications**, select <option> from the dropdown menu, and then customize the notification message and select the Notification channel.
 10. Choose **Create monitor**.

-Once you have created a new monitor, the monitor is added to the visualization, as shown in the following image.
+Once you have created a new monitor, the monitor is added to the visualization, similar to that shown in the following image.

 <insert UI>

 ## Associating monitors

-You can associate existing monitors with a visualization using the Dashboard app instead of the plugin page, giving you a single interface where can add, view, and edit monitors and monitor details.
-Continuing with the visualization and dashboard in the preceding tutorial, follow these steps to associate an existing monitor to a visualization:
+You can associate existing monitors with a visualization using the Dashboard app instead of the plugin page, giving you a single interface where can add, view, and edit monitor data.

+### Try it

+Continuing with the visualization and dashboard created in the preceding tutorial, follow these steps to associate an existing monitor to a visualization:

 1. From the dashboard, select the ellipsis icon on the **<name>**, then **Alerting**.
 2. Select **Associate existing monitor**.